sogaiu/janet-subprocess-notes/doc/os_spawn.md

 > it's a likely risk?  see for example
 > [this](https://unix.stackexchange.com/questions/11946/how-big-is-the-pipe-buffer)

+> current sense is that it's not always the case, more like "pipe
+> buffers can become full" and that can lead to issues.

+> it seems that enough needs to be read from the pipe buffer so that a
+> process can finish writing what it needs to

-If pipe streams aren't read before `os/proc-wait` finishes, then pipe buffers become full, and the process cannot finish because the process cannot print more on pipe buffers which are already full.
+If pipe streams aren't read (add "enough" or "sufficiently" here?) before `os/proc-wait` finishes, then pipe buffers can become full, and the process cannot finish because the process cannot print more on pipe buffers which are already full.
 If the process cannot finish, `os/proc-wait` cannot finish either.

 ## C Implementation